Ayush15rai/Apache-NiFi-/README.md

 This will launch NiFi and leave it running in the foreground.
 To shut down NiFi, select the window that was launched and hold the Ctrl key while pressing C.

 ### For Linux/macOS users
 For Linux and macOS users, use a Terminal window to navigate to the directory where NiFi was installed.

-To run NiFi in the foreground, run bin/nifi.sh run.
+To run NiFi in the foreground, run

+          bin/nifi.sh run

 This will leave the application running until the user presses Ctrl-C. At that time, it will initiate shutdown of the application.

-To run NiFi in the background, instead run bin/nifi.sh start.
+To run NiFi in the background, instead run

+          bin/nifi.sh start.

 This will initiate the application to begin running.

 To check the status and see if NiFi is currently running, execute the command

           bin/nifi.sh status